Josh-J-A-Carter/COSC202-ANDIE/README.md

 * Filtering only the selection; altered most of the colour and filter operations to optionally take the coordinates of a selection and only modify within that selection.
 * Restructured the emboss and Sobel filters created by Anthony so that they are each contained within a single class and menu.
 * Macros; altered the `AndieFileChooser` class so that it can optionally filter to ops files rather than image files, added a button to the toolbar for the new macro dialog pop-up.

-## How code was tested
-* By inspecting the code to ensure that it is logically correct and will do what we expect
-* By manually testing the features as they are added
-* By peer-reviewing code - all merges to the main branch need to be approved
-* By adding JUnit tests and a CI pipeline so that we can make sure all the tests pass within the main branch
-* By having people other than computer science students test the program.